superfly/docs/app-guides/elixir-livebook-connection-to-your-app.html.md

 The special customization we need is the `--erl` settings passed to the beam on startup.
 The `--name` setting gives our local node a fully qualified name, which the UI detects and changes how it attaches to the server.

+## Running Livebook

-Once started, use the link it generates in the console to connect to it.
-The livebook link in the console looks something like this:
+Regardless of the approach you choose, once started, Livebook generates a link in the console you use to connect to it.
+The Livebook link in the console looks something like this:

 ```
 [Livebook] Application running at http://localhost:8080/?token=uzbwvvpexj7mdftwjilezi4qaygt2bfc
 ```

+With Livebook running locally, let's get started!

 ### Create or Load a Notebook